smailoujaoura/minishell_team/README.md

 Almost the first thought-of path for solution will not be the best one, breaking all the rules above.

 - Norminette
+	- done for parser
+	- done for expander

 - heredoc signals: ^C in heredoc